A STUDY IN SHERLOCK

 'An Exact Knowledge

 Tony Broadbent rather brilliantly brings Holmes and Watson to present-day London in a quite different way from TV's Sherlock.
 Equally dazzling is Neil Gaiman's tale of Holmes and bees in China.
-There isn't a dud here. — The District Messenger (Official monthly newsletter of The Sherlock Holmes Society of London.)
+There isn't a dud here. — The District Messenger (The Official newsletter of The Sherlock Holmes Society of London.)

-Laurie R. King (The Beekeeper's Apprentice and 10 other Mary Russell novels) and Leslie S. Klinger (The New Annotated Sherlock Holmes) have not stuck to the usual suspects for this stellar anthology of new short stories that pay homage to the great detective... — Publishers Weekly
+Laurie R. King (The Beekeeper's Apprentice and 10 other Mary Russell novels) & Leslie S. Klinger (The New Annotated Sherlock Holmes) have not stuck to the usual suspects for this stellar anthology of new short stories that pay homage to the great detective. — Publishers Weekly

 "This all-original MWA anthology includes a nice mix of big names and rising stars among its 21 offerings, all plotted in some manner around a box (literal or metaphorical) and its contents."